FTSE off as investors subdued by euro zone doubts

 "Short-term, I suppose (the change in political leadership) is good in terms of sentiment, but not enough to calm market nerves," said Henk Potts, market strategist at Barclays Wealth.

-Supporting expectations of a sharp contraction of output and a probable economic recession, industrial production in the euro zone posted its bigged monthly fall since February 2009.
+Supporting expectations of a sharp contraction of output and a probable economic recession, industrial production in the euro zone posted its biggest monthly fall since February 2009.

 Trading volumes sagged, with the FTSE 100 at only 71 percent of its 90-day daily average.